CDAT/uvbot/README.md

 }
 ```

-An API token is availble from your profile page in Gitlab.
+An API token is available from your profile page in Gitlab.
 Also symlink
 `templates` to the directory here.
+Please note that the bot ignores its own
+comments, so you may need to piggyback on another MR to test since you can't
+issue `@buildbot test` as the bot (which is you based on your API key).
 Finally, to start the master:

 ```sh
 buildbot start /path/to/master